DNLab2024/BGP_LLaMA/README.md

 ### 🛠️ `generate_instruction.py`

-The script is originally sourced from Stanford Alpaca [script](https://github.com/tatsu-lab/stanford_alpaca).
-This script is instrumental in expanding the training dataset, contributing significantly to the diversity of data used to train the model. "self-instruct" [script](https://arxiv.org/abs/2212.10560) crafted to expand the training dataset.
+The script is originally sourced from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
+This script is instrumental in expanding the training dataset, contributing significantly to the diversity of data used to train the model. ["Self-instruct"](https://arxiv.org/abs/2212.10560) crafted to expand the training dataset.
 It plays a crucial role in ensuring that the model has a diverse set of data for training.

 ### 📝 Prompts